 Winlink vs. AX.25 Packet Radio

 Today, when most hams hear ‘packet radio’ they usually think of APRS or Winlink.
 While APRS and Winlink use AX.25 protocols, AX.25 Packet Networks are quite different.
-Winlink can use many different modes of relaying messages, including Telnet, VARA, Pactor, as well as AX.25 protocols.
-What sets our objectives apart is that we are focusing on building our RF Backbones and not relying on commercial services.
+Winlink can use many different modes of relaying messages, including Telnet, VARA, Pactor, ARDOP, as well as AX.25 protocols.
+What sets our objectives apart is that we are focusing on building our AX.25 and VARA RF Backbones, which Winlink RMS stations can utilize to move traffic, and not rely on commercial services.
 Many AX.25 Nodes offer Winlink RMS ports.

 What can you do with Amateur Packet Radio?